 Finding a piece of Spanish cedar of reasonably similar grain/texture, I tapered it with a matching scarf joint, and glued it to the neck.

 Even though I now had a smooth foundation for the back, and the face was to receive a new veneer, I was not out of the woods yet with the sides of the headstock.
 Gaping holes from the high and low E tuner barrels were still fully visible, and I needed to graft additional thin slices of Spanish cedar to cover those openings.

 The neck has been sanded, and the headstock detailed.
-Now is the difficult part.
-How do I make old and new wood flow together without a jarring color/reflection shift?
+Now is the tricky part of color-matching, to allow the old and new wood flow together,

-Under a wash coat of shellac, there was quite a bit of contrast between old and new wood.
-Playing around with a little bit of oil color (burnt umber and raw sienna), I was able to dial in the color very closely.
+Under a wash coat of shellac, there was quite a bit of contrast between the old and the new wood.
+Judicious use of burnt umber and raw sienna pigments allowed me to match colors quite closely.